 The abortive game, however, led to Sternaman going to work for Staley after graduation in 1920.
 Aside from working in the company boiler room, Sternaman played on the Staleys under their new coach, George Halas, leading the team in scoring in both 1920 and 1921.
 When Staley dropped its team sponsorship in 1922, Sternaman joined Halas in creating the Chicago Bears.

 Sternaman played for the Bears through 1927, after which he continued to co-own the team with Halas.
 The deal ended in 1931, when the Depression compounded the Bears’ financial problems.
-Dutch Sternaman’s outside businesses also suffered from the downturn.
 The Staley history says:

 Both Sternaman and Halas also worked other jobs to support themselves, especially in the off season.
 Sternaman sold real estate and insurance, owned bulk oil service stations, was a salesman for Bauer and Black [sports] Supply Company and for a very brief time was manager of the newly-formed Chicago Blackhawks hockey team.
 Even with the signing of All-American “Red” Grange, the Bears had an increasingly difficult time breaking even.
 The Great Depression made things worse and the franchise could not support two families.
 In September 1931 Sternaman and Halas agreed to buy one or the other’s half of the team.
 According to the Sternaman family, the arrangement was that their bids would be sealed and that only Sternaman, Halas and their attorneys would be privy to the financial details.
 The agreement of the buy-out was that high man buys at his price.
 Halas submitted the winning bid of $38,000 and no one, except for those at the meeting, ever knew what Sternaman’s bid was.

-In a 1962 profile for Chicago Scene magazine, William Barry Furlong wrote a more detailed, though slightly different, account of how Halas became sole owner of the Bears.
+In a 1962 profile for Chicago Scene magazine, William Barry Furlong wrote a slightly different account of how Halas became sole owner of the Bears.
 Sternaman, Furlong wrote, “was a halfback whose partnership offered Halas an alluring temptation: he didn’t have to pay him.”

 For years the two worked together until, as one man very close to Halas recalls, “they were watching each other more closely than they were watching the business.”
 Sternaman didn’t agree with Halas’ coaching techniques or his strategy and in 1929 their disagreement became so pronounced that the next season Halas was forced to step aside to let a “neutral” man, Ralph Jones from Lake Forest Academy, become the coach. …